symfony/symfony-docs/validation.rst

 ------------------------

 The best way to understand validation is to see it in action.
-To start, suppose you've created a plain-old-PHP object that you need to use somewhere in your application::
+To start, suppose you have created a plain-old-PHP object that you need to use somewhere in your application::

     // src/Entity/Author.php